Nicholaswogan/UofA_Photochem_Workshop/2_Installation/README.md

 **If you already have `conda`, skip to Step 2.**

 To install Photochem, you will need the `conda` package manager.
 There are many ways to install `conda`, but the following is my preferred method.
-Open a terminal, run the following command, and accept every prompt:
+Open a terminal, run the following commands, and accept every prompt:

 ```sh
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"